 Describing todays context is a matter of studying the world around you and selecting the relevant factors.
 This is difficult in itself, doing the same for the future is even harder.
 The world is constantly changing, is strongly interconnected and innovations are a trigger for even more innovations.
 An accurate prediction of the future is therefore impossible.
 Amara’s law describes it perfectly:

-Speaking about timing, we set the time domain for the future context at 10 years from now.
-We focus on the year 2028.
+Speaking about timing, we set the time domain for the future context at 10 years from now, in the year 2028.

 While accurately predicting is impossible, we can say something about the development direction and how we see things evolving into a new context.
-Within this context we have to take a position.
-We can lift on certain developments or we can go against it.
-To certain extend, we can influence developments, connect the dots and create the future.
+Also, to certain extend, we can influence developments, connect the dots and create the future ourselves.

 Future context (2028)